vtourraine/VTAppButton/README.md

 ## Requirements

-VTAppButton requires iOS 5.0 and above, and uses ARC.
+VTAppButton requires iOS 13.0, and is written in Swift 5.

 ## Credits

-VTAppButton was created by [Vincent Tourraine](http://www.vtourraine.net).
+VTAppButton was created by [Vincent Tourraine](https://www.vtourraine.net).

 ## License